emystein/django-cruds-adminlte-custom-view-example/README.md

 Structure
 ---------
+The Django app in this project is called `cruds`.

-Unlike usual Django projects, this one follows a single-app structure, explained here: https://zindilis.com/blog/2017/01/06/django-anatomy-for-single-app.html
+Unlike usual Django projects, this project follows a single-app structure, explained here: https://zindilis.com/blog/2017/01/06/django-anatomy-for-single-app.html

 Installation